 - Human Right to Development

-Dr. Meier will be on research leave during the 2016-2017 academic year, during which time he will be developing a book on Global Health & Human Rights (with Oscar Cabrera and Lawrence Gostin), editing a volume on Human Rights in Global Health: Rights-Based Governance for a Globalizing World (with Lawrence Gostin), coordinating a special issue of Global Health Governance (on “Human Rights in Global Health Governance”), and finalizing a project on Assessing Foreign Public Health Legal Landscapes to Facilitate Achievement of U.S. Global Health Security Goals (with FHI 360 and the US Centers for Disease Control and Prevention).
+Dr. Meier will be on research leave during the 2016-2017 academic year, during which time he will be developing a textbook on Global Health & Human Rights (with Oscar Cabrera and Lawrence Gostin), editing a volume on Human Rights in Global Health: Rights-Based Governance for a Globalizing World (with Lawrence Gostin), coordinating a special issue of Global Health Governance (on “Human Rights in Global Health Governance”), and finalizing a project on Assessing Foreign Public Health Legal Landscapes to Facilitate Achievement of U.S. Global Health Security Goals (with FHI 360 and the US Centers for Disease Control and Prevention).

 For more information about Dr. Meier’s research, teaching, and service, please see his curriculum vitae.

 Prospective graduate students should consult the PhD requirements in the Department of Public Policy and contact Dr. Meier to discuss dissertation projects at the intersection of global health and human rights.